espressomd/espresso/doc/sphinx/setup.rst

     therm.set_brownian(kT=1.0, gamma=1.0)

-In terms of Python interface and setup, Brownian thermostat derives most properties of the :ref:`Langevin thermostat`.
-Same feature ``LANGEVIN_PER_PARTICLE`` is using to control the per-particle temperature and the friction coefficient setup.
+In terms of the Python interface and setup, Brownian thermostat derives most properties of the :ref:`Langevin thermostat`.
+Same feature ``LANGEVIN_PER_PARTICLE`` is using to be able to control the per-particle temperature and the friction coefficient setup.
 Major differences are its internal integrator implementation and other temporal constraints.
-The integrator is still symplectic Velocity Verlet-like integrator.
+The integrator is still a symplectic Velocity Verlet-like integrator.
-It is implemented via a drift part and a random walk of both position and velocity.
+It is implemented via a viscous drag part and a random walk of both the position and velocity.
 Due to a nature of the Brownian Dynamics method, ``time_step`` should be large enough compare to the relaxation time :math:`\text{MASS}/\text{gamma}`.
+This requirement is just a conceptual one without specific implementation technical restrictions.
-Note, that with all similarities of Langevin and Brownian Dynamics, the Langevin thermostat temporal constraint is opposite.
-Hence, a velocity is restarting from zero at every step, velocity at the beginning of the the ``time_step`` interval is dissipated and does not contribute to the final one.
-Another temporal constrain which is valid for both Langevin and Brownian Dynamics: conservative forces should not change significantly over the ``time_step`` interval.
+Note, that with all similarities of
+Langevin and Brownian Dynamics, the Langevin thermostat temporal constraint is opposite.
+Hence, a velocity is restarting from zero at every step.
+The velocity at the beginning of the the ``time_step`` interval is dissipated and does not contribute to the end one as well as to the positional random walk.

+Another temporal constraint
+which is valid for both Langevin and Brownian Dynamics: conservative forces should not change significantly over the ``time_step`` interval.

-The position :math:`\Delta_r` and velocity :math:`\Delta_v`
-drift are driven by conservative forces:
+The viscous terminal velocity :math:`\Delta_v` and corresponding positional drag :math:`\Delta_r` are fully driven by conservative forces:

 .. math:: \Delta r = \frac{\text{F} \cdot \text{time_step}}{\text{gamma}}

 .. math:: \Delta v = \frac{\text{F}}{\text{gamma}}

-Position random walk variance of each coordinate :math:`\sigma_p^2` corresponds to a diffusion within the Wiener process:
+A positional random walk variance of each coordinate :math:`\sigma_p^2` corresponds to a diffusion within the Wiener process:

 .. math:: \sigma_p^2 = 2 D \Delta t

-Velocity component random walk variance :math:`\sigma_v^2` is defined by a heat velocity component:
+Each velocity component random walk variance :math:`\sigma_v^2` is defined by the heat
+component:

 .. math:: \sigma_v^2 = \frac{\text{temperature}}{\text{MASS}}

 A rotational motion is implemented similarly.
-The Velocity Verlet quaternion based rotational method implementation is still used, however, modified for a larger ``time_step``.
+The Velocity Verlet quaternion based rotational method implementation is still used, however, had been modified for the larger ``time_step`` case to be consistent and still the Velocity Verlet-compliant.

 .. _\`\`nemd\`\`\: Setting up non-equilibirum MD: